coderefinery/DEPRECATED-git-archaeology/guide.md

 - Have you ever found a bug in your code and wondered whether it has affected published results?
 - Have you ever wondered when, and by whom, a particular line of code was introduced?
+- Have you ever found out that a code behaves differently than it used to but you are not sure when precisely this changed?

 ### Timing